 When determining whether to grant a lengthy restraining order, a family court judge will take into account the history between the victim and the accused, whether the accused has a prior criminal history, and whether the accused has tried to harm the victim’s family, friends and acquaintances.

 An emergency order of protection is just the first step in the process of obtaining peace of mind for a victim of domestic violence.
 But to ensure that you receive the full protection you deserve under the law, it’s important to hire family law firm such as the team at The Law Office of Eric C. Cheshire, P.A.
-Call us today at 561-655-8844 to discuss your case.
+Call our West Palm Beach divorce attorney today at 561-655-8844 to discuss your case.